MixMasterMot/Reddit_Image_Downloader/README.md

 # Reddit_Image_Downloader
-A program to download images from subreddits in reddit
+A program to download images from subreddits in reddit with redditsharp